 My effort to convey this was an epic fail.
 What she took away (and what I obviously implied) was that not becoming a parent makes one shallow.
 That’s not what I believe.
 Not one little bit.

 Having children isn’t for everybody.
 I respect that.
-It’s hard work, time-consuming, and costly.
-If becoming a parent doesn’t appeal to you, screw what others think.
-Put your love, time and money towards something that does.
+It’s hard work, time-consuming, costly, and you need to like children!
+If in your heart of hearts you don’t want to become a mother (be it by birth or through adoption), screw what others think.
+Put your love, time, money and energy towards something that beckons you more.

-There are endless ways to add depth to your being and grow as an individual — art, travel, teaching, spirituality, even business — but the shape of that depth varies depending on the path (or paths) you take.
-Not in quality, but rather, in essence.
-And the shape it takes on when you become a parent is unique to the role of parent.
+There are endless ways to add depth to your being and grow as an individual — art, travel, teaching, spirituality, even business — but the shape of that depth varies depending on the path (or paths) you take; not in quality, but rather, in essence.
+And the shape it takes on when you become a mother is unique to that role.

 When you become a mother, you learn a lot about yourself.